alexkowalenko/rim/README.md

-# RIM: Relational DBMS in FORTRAN 77
+# RIM: Relational DBMS in FORTRAN 2018

+This is a port and refactor to Fortran 2018 of the Fortran 77 code.

 RIM (*Relational Information Management*) is a relational database management package, originally written in FORTRAN 66 for CDC Cyber, UNIVAC, DEC VAX, and PRIME.
 This version of RIM is a descendent of the Boeing Computer Services